satan004/Exercise-_Algorithm/README.md

 ```
 ## Exercise 10
 ### **Move** one step to left
+- for the first 1 in the array and moves it one step to the left.
 ```Python
 arr = [0, 0, 1, 0, 0]
 isFound = False